Patient information: Cardioversion (Beyond the Basics)

 THE HEART'S CONDUCTION SYSTEM

 To understand how electricity can be used to allow the heart to beat normally, it is helpful to first understand the heart's electrical system.
 The heart is made up mostly of muscle tissue.
 This muscle forms the walls of the four heart chambers.
 The upper chambers are called atria, with one on the right side and one on the left side of the heart.
 The two lower chambers are the right and left ventricles (figure 1).
+There is a heart valve after each chamber to help keep the blood moving in the right direction.

 Electrical impulses cause the heart muscle to contract.
 During a normal heart rhythm, each impulse moves in a standardized and orderly manner over nerves from the atria to the ventricles, with each impulse resulting in one heart beat (figure 2).